camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 [deploy](#deploy-and-run-a-process-application) them together in a single bundle with just one click.
 This reduces the risk of having a broken deployment at runtime and makes it more convenient to deploy related files.

-We advise using a process application if there is one main BPMN process that represents your end-to-end use case and additional files the main process depends on – like called supporting processes, DMN decisions, or forms.
+We advise using a process application for all non-trivial automation projects.
+These projects tend to have one main BPMN process that represents your end-to-end use case and additional files the main process depends on – like called supporting processes, DMN decisions, or forms.

 ## Create a process application